-Normal movement - often indicated by the word "move."
-This is the default type of movement when a card does not specify otherwise.
-"Stopped" cards cannot perform normal movement.

-Normal ship movement includes using RANGE, landing, taking off, launching, loading, docking, undocking, time travel (Orb of Time, first function of Temporal Vortex), and use of cards such as Transwarp Network Gateways and Bajoran Wormhole.
+- Normal movement often indicated by the word "move."
+This is the default type of movement provided when a card does not specify otherwise.
+"Stopped" cards cannot perform normal movement. - o Normal ship movement includes using RANGE, landing, taking off, launching, loading, docking, undocking, time travel (Orb of Time, first function of Temporal Vortex), and use of cards such as Transwarp Network Gateways and Bajoran Wormhole.
 Normal movement requires full ship staffing.

-Normal personnel movement includes beaming, walking between sites, boarding and disembarking from a docked, landed, or carried ship, entering and exiting from a planet facility, time travel, and placing a personnel on an Assimilation Table.
-Relocation - identified by the word "relocate" (Mysterious Orb, second function of Temporal Vortex) or by a euphemism such as "hurl" (Gomtuu), "transport" (Maman Picard), or "must follow" (Temporal Wake).
+- o Normal personnel movement includes beaming, walking between sites, boarding and disembarking from a docked, landed, or carried ship, entering and exiting from a planet facility, and time travel. - Relocation identified by the word "relocate" (Mysterious Orb, second function of Temporal Vortex) or by a euphemism such as "hurl" (Gomtuu), "transport" (Maman Picard), or "must follow" (Temporal Wake).
 Relocation does not require full ship staffing, and "stopped" cards may be relocated.